Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 HIV Testing During Labor in Women with Unknown HIV Status

-Policies and procedures must be in place to ensure that staff are prepared to provide patient education and expedited HIV testing, that appropriate ARV drugs are available whenever needed, and that follow-up procedures are in place for women who receive an HIV diagnosis and their infants.
+Policies and procedures must be in place to ensure that staff are prepared to provide patient education and expedited HIV testing, that appropriate ARV drugs are available whenever needed, and that follow-up procedures are in place for women who receive an HIV diagnosis and for their infants.

 If the antigen/antibody combination immunoassay is not available, initial testing should be performed by the most sensitive expedited test available.